This page may contain affiliate links. Learn More.

-Wanna make the best cookies you ever ate?
+Wanna make the best cookies you’ve ever eaten?
 Check out this no flour monster cookie recipe for all the cookie monsters in your life.
 It’s an old fashioned dessert that grandma would be proud of!

 I adapted the recipe from one I got from my sweet Aunt Pat years ago.
 She gave me some monster cookies for Christmas with the recipe attached.
 I’ve always treasured it, and her, and everything she’s given me.
 She’s a special lady.